Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Case Studies

 We next present the case of two adware families named \family{utchi} and \family{lockad}.
 This form of \emph{fraud} typically monetize personal information to deliver targeted advertisement campaigns.
 While the campaign delivered by the former family has been operating for over three years and it is one of the most viral families, the latter is characterized by its novelty and stealthiness, and displays a clear distinction in the complexity of the malware evolution.

-\family{utchi} is a family named after a shady advertisement library that leaks the user's personal information after being embedded into infected apps.
-The library has been piggybacked into over 13K apps distributed throughout different markets such as AppChina, Anzhi, or Google Play.
-This family is one of the top \emph{viral}s shown in Section~\ref{sec:pre:top} and it mostly operated between the end of 2015 and early 2016, although the campaign had been running for almost three years since the end of 2013 until mid 2016.
-From all samples processed, we observe that there are 27 methods with sensitive behaviors (cf. Section~\ref{sec:rider:behavior}) common to more than 12K apps.
-Table~\ref{tab:caseses} shows a summary of the behaviors observed.
+\family{utchi} is a family named after a shady advertisement library that leaks the user's personal information after being embedded into the infected app.
+The library has been piggybacked into over 13K apps distributed throughout different markets such as AppChina, Anzhi, and Google Play.
+This family mostly operated between the end of 2015 and early 2016, although the campaign had been running for almost three years since the end of 2013.
+Our analysis found 27 methods with sensitive behaviors (cf. Section~\ref{sec:rider:behavior}) common to more than 12K apps.
 Among others, these behaviors include \behavior{network} activity, access to \behavior{content} provider, access to unique serial numbers (via the \behavior{telephony} manager), and the use of \behavior{reflection}.
-Due to lack of space, we present the details of the most relevant methods seen in this family in Appendix~\ref{sec:appendix:utchi}.
 Similar behaviors can be seen in other data-hungry advertisement networks such as those observed in \family{leadbolt}, \family{adwo}, \family{Kugou}, or \family{youmi}.